bitrise-io/devcenter/_articles/en/reviews/bitrise-tools-draft.md

 ### step

-You can create Steps with this plugin if you follow our [Steps](/bitrise-cli/create-your-own-step/) guide.
+You can list, retrieve Step information or create Steps with this [plugin](https://github.com/bitrise-io/bitrise-plugins-step), - follow our [Steps](/bitrise-cli/create-your-own-step/) guide.

 ### workflow-editor